RobertEggert/SeQG/README.md

 If not sure look up llm.ts, where the request to the model is send, there will be a defined model, which is in use Everytime (for now) when starting Ollamas llm you have to close the process completely as it will interrupt the backend service

+To change the model, you have to adjust the script in the package.json and inside your .env.local file

 # Current process flow

 Frontend <-----> Backend (client / host architecture for a session)